BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

         ports:
         - containerPort: 80
 ```
-there are dozens of resource types, and each has differnt spec, we can extend resource types with something called __CRDS__. but that's for later.
+there are dozens of resource types, and each has different spec, we can extend resource types with something called __CRDS__. but that's for later.

 </details>